 Sidley is dedicated to cultivating a culture of career-long learning while making considerable investments in the future of our associates.
-In support of this commitment, we launched Built to Lead, the firm’s new associate development program.
+In support of this commitment, we launched the firm’s new associate development program Built to Lead℠.
 This leadership and executive development model is uniquely designed to help our associates become world-class lawyers with greater business acumen and boardroom prowess.
 No matter where their careers may lead — whether ascending to partnership at Sidley, moving to an in-house or public service role, or pursuing another path — our associates will leave the program better prepared to succeed as the next generation of legal, business, and civic leaders.

 Elite Professional Development